successfuly deflated bicycle rear tire

 How To Deflate A Bike Tire?

-Now that you know the types of valves you may see in a bike let’s see how we can deflate tires with one of the three valves.
+Now that you know the types of valves you may see in a bike let’s see how we can deflate tires with one of the three valve types.

 How To Let Air Out Of A Schrader Valve?